Riky5/CV/README.md

 - learnt to use other frameworks such as Rails.
 - reviewed someone's else code weekly and gave feedback.
 - utilised MVC pattern, databases, HTTP requests, APIs.
-- worked on 3 engineering projects, requiring teamwork, research, planning and communication.
+- worked on 3 engineering group projects, requiring teamwork, research, planning and communication.

 **FREECODECAMP, CODECADEMY AND UDEMY (London, 2020-2021)**
 _Various coding courses: Ruby, HTML5, CSS3, JS, React, Flutter and Dart._